Post-Midterm Election Coverage: What it Means for the Arts and What’s Next

 Recorded On: 11/20/2018

 About this Webinar

 The 2018 Mid-Term Elections will undoubtedly bring a lot of changes to the political arena.
 But what will this mean for the arts?
-Join Nina Ozlu Tunceli, Chief Counsel of Government and Public Affairs & Executive Director, Americans for the Arts Action Fund, Narric Rome, Vice President of Government Affairs and Arts Education, Lauren Cohen, Government Affairs and Grassroots Coordinator, Jay Dick, Senior Director of State and Local Government Affairs, and Elisabeth Dorman, State and Local Government Affairs Manager, as we review the results of the 2018 Mid-Term Elections and the potential implications to the arts at the state and federal levels.
+Join Nina Ozlu Tunceli, Chief Counsel of Government and Public Affairs & Executive Director, Americans for the Arts Action Fund, Robert Lynch, President & CEO, Narric Rome, Vice President of Government Affairs and Arts Education, Lauren Cohen, Government Affairs and Grassroots Coordinator, and Jay Dick, Senior Director of State and Local Government Affairs at Americans for the Arts, as we review the results of the 2018 Mid-Term Elections and the potential implications to the arts at the state and federal levels.
 We will review changes to the U.S. Congress, as well as Governorships and state and local ballot initiatives impact on the arts.

 Special Guest Speakers